-COVID-19, Influenza, Respiratory Syncytial Virus in Pediatrics
+COVID-19, Influenza, RSV in Pediatrics

 In this podcast, John Harrington, MD, speaks about the “triple threat” of viral respiratory infections in children during the winter of 2022-2023, including COVID-19, influenza, and respiratory syncytial virus (RSV).
 He also addresses the children’s medicine shortage happening in some communities across the country and how he is advising the parents/guardians of his sick pediatric patients.